Christina Jarmolinski - Fine Artist

 Growing up in Connecticut in a family interested in art, it was clear to me I would go down the path of an artist.
 My parents, never-the-less compelled me to study linguistics first and then go on studying art.
 I studied art in Austria by Oskar Kokoschka and in Germany.
 The expressionist group "The Blaue Reiter" greatly influenced my paintings.
 I studied the masters in the museums of Europe, later teaching art and art appreciation in Germany and the US.

-Maybe you could say I am a Fauvist artist.
-In art history after Fauvism, led by Henri Matisse, Andre Derain, Maurice De Vlaminck, Kees van Dongen, then came Expressionism, and I consider my works as a mixture of the both.
+Fauvism, led by Henri Matisse, Andre Derain, Maurice De Vlaminck, Kees van Dongen, thereafter Expressionism have captured my attention while studying and living abroad.
+I consider my works as a mixture of both.

 My works are complex using various methods to convey my ideas and subjects.
 I mostly work in series.
 The paintings tell of stories or fantasies in figurative or geometric shapes.

-Collages, made of pictures, coins, printed matters, are other means of expressing my art.
-Some works are recycled magazines.
+Collages of pictures, coins, printed matters, are other means of expressing my art.
 I combine these with paint and a new story is created.
 Rauschenberg https://en.wikipedia.org/wiki/Robert_Rauschenberg called this "Combined Painting."

 Portraits are also a favorite venue for me.
-I try to capture the spirit and soul of the person or animal.
+I like to capture the spirit and soul of the person or animal.
 Commissioned paintings in Acrylic of family dogs, cats, horses make a great gift and can be passed down for generations to come.
-I accept commissions of good quality photographs, for instance of loved ones and of those who have passed.
-Children, Moms and Dads, Grandmothers and Grandfathers, paintings to be cherished and make a great present for that special occasion.
-My portraits are contemporary.
-You can contact me for information such as pricing and more.

 All of my works are original.

-* My story sounds a little like "Eat Pray Love" when traveling to India in a spiritual search in addition to my Christian believes, I started collecting beautiful gem stones in India.
+* My story sounds a little like "Eat Pray Love" when traveling to India in a spiritual quest.This led me to collecting beautiful gem stones in India.
 So I decided to study gemology right there.
 I learned of the stones and their attributes.
 As an artist I wanted to be able to work with semi-precious gemstones and to design jewelry.
-Learning the craft from an Indian guru in jewelry making, I like to combine contemporary versions with the traditions of Indian and Tibetan jewelry.
+Learning the craft from an Indian guru in jewelry making, I enjoy creating contemporary versions with the traditions of Indian and Tibetan jewelry.